ga-wdi-lessons/angular-on-rails/walkthrough.md

 ## Commit: Make Angular load the products from the database

-### First, download and include [ngResource](https://raw.githubusercontent.com/ga-wdi-exercises/inventory_tracker/rails-solution/vendor/assets/javascripts/angular-resource.js)

-#### Think: Based on what you've learned about the different "assets" folders, in which `assets` folder should it go?

-### Second, update `products.js` to use ngResource
+That is: update `products.js` to use ngResource.

 ![Pic](images/add-ngresource.png)